 - And more.

 By adopting ServiceNow, your company can build an array of custom server-side and client-side apps.
-The latter are connected to a single database, meaning that there’s no interoperability issues or informational bottlenecks due to data silos.
+The latter are connected to a single database, meaning that there are no interoperability issues or informational bottlenecks due to data silos.
 Furthermore, you can develop custom integrations with other software products and securely integrate them into the ServiceNow platform.

 What Types of ServiceNow Custom Applications You Can Build